xiaohe83/xiaohe83.github.io/README.md

 ---
 layout: home
-title: about
+title: Hex's code snippet
 permalink: /
 ---

-Hex's code snippet
+Hex, a programer, and dream to become a writer.

+Here is the hex's code snippet.